mrkev/music/README.md

 # Music

-A fork of the excelent `npm i -g music`, using a modified version of dronir's SpotifyControl script for 10x more awesomeness.

-# All kudos do dronir and Steve Kaliski
+Aren't you tired of constantly switching between your text editor, terminal, browser, and Spotify?
+Well, now you can search through Spotify in your terminal while you code!
+Here's how:

 ## Installation

 Get [Spotify](https://www.spotify.com/).

 ```
-$ [sudo] npm install -g https://github.com/mrkev/music
+$ [sudo] npm install -g music
 ```

 ## Usage